quasarx-snips/CommunicateAI/replit.md

-# ComposureSense - AI Body Language Analysis
+# Gestyx - AI Body Language Analysis

 ## Overview

-ComposureSense is an AI-powered web application that provides real-time feedback on body language, posture, facial expressions, and non-verbal communication.
+Gestyx is an AI-powered web application that provides real-time feedback on body language, posture, facial expressions, and non-verbal communication.
 The application supports both static media analysis (images/videos) and live webcam analysis with multiple specialized modes for different use cases like education, interviews, and general composure assessment.

 ## User Preferences